ASI Datalab at ASI – Higher resource efficiency in Automotive Testing and Validation

 - Zone 4- Project closure- Low time consumption

-Understanding gravity of Data Handling, Management & Co-ordination of Test and Measurement data
+Understanding gravity of Handling, Management & Co-ordination of Test and Measurement data

 All the above challenges are answered by ASI Datalab, but in this blog we will discuss about four cases listed below, where we were able to save 70-80% of time and hence money.